 - Joint club meetings with other clubs to build intersectionality and community (If you're a club on campus and want to collaborate, let us know!!)

 Interested in Volunteering with The Feminist Action Club?

-- To challenge and empower ourselves
+- Challenge and empower ourselves

-- To find and build personal support systems
+- Find and build personal support systems

 This opportunity is a great way to make an impact at York and shape the work of an important campus organization.